OctopusDeploy/blog/blog/2025-05/new-leadership-code/index.md

 What it doesn’t mean:

 - Micromanaging or stepping in unnecessarily.
-- Abandoning your team under the guise of “trust.”
+- Abandoning your team under the guise of trust.
 - Needing to have all the answers yourself.

-### Communicate, directly, and with anyone
+### Communicate directly, and with anyone

 We believe communication is a leadership superpower.
 It’s not just about speaking clearly—it’s about creating space for honest dialogue, listening with intent, and maintaining transparency at every level.